Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: Imaginary and real parts of the scattering amplitude

-We also note that in the very peripheral collisions (say, $b>9\ $fm), mainly inelastic processes (small elastic contribution) are dominant.
 Physically speaking, this part can be associated to diffractive particle production mechanism.
-In $b$-space, this constitutes a slowly decreasing tail in $d\tilde{\sigma}_{\rm inel}/d^{2}\vec{b}$.
+In $b$-space, this constitutes a rather diffused surface structure with a long tail in $d\tilde{\sigma}_{\rm inel}/d^{2}\vec{b}$.
 We may associate such processes (forward scattering) with those from the excitation of the vacuum through the non-perturbative processes.
-In \cite{KFK_3} we argue that the existence of such a long tail in $d\tilde{\sigma}_{\rm inel}/d^{2}\vec{b}$ and vanishingly small values of $d\tilde{\sigma}_{\rm el}/d^{2}\vec{b}$ for large $b$, say $>9$ fm, can be considered as responsible for the ratio, $\tilde{\sigma }_{\rm inel}/\tilde \sigma$ being significantly larger than that of a black-disk limit, namely $1/2$.
-Assuming the geometric scaling property for $d\tilde{\sigma} _{\rm inel}/d^{2}\vec{b}$, we extrapolated this ratio to 13 TeV, predicting the value while the present analysis gives
+In \cite{KFK_3} we argue that the existence of such a long tail in $d\tilde{\sigma}_{\rm inel}/d^{2}\vec{b}$ and vanishingly small values of $d\tilde{\sigma}_{\rm el}/d^{2}\vec{b}$ for large $b$, say $>9 ~ \GeV^{-1}$, can be considered as responsible for the ratio, $\tilde{\sigma }_{\rm inel}/\tilde \sigma$ being significantly larger than that of a black-disk limit, namely $1/2$.
+There, assuming the geometric scaling property for $d\tilde{\sigma} _{\rm inel}/d^{2}\vec{b}$, we extrapolated this ratio to 13 TeV, predicting the value while the present analysis gives

 which is $3\%$ smaller, but yet definitely far from the black disk limit.